floweredscarf/su25/projects/byow/index.md

 A video playlist (from Spring 2018) discussing tips for working on this project can be found [at this link](https://www.youtube.com/playlist?list=PL8FaHk7qbOD6REWjsJd5jz9fpXO5_3ebY&disable_polymer=true).
 Note that the API has changed slightly, but the basic ideas are all still true.
 Slides for these videos can be found [at this link](https://docs.google.com/presentation/d/1XIu1L0k18A2QUlZuFYlJqjrQqSRNQp05qr1OmoBQkFE/edit?usp=sharing).

+## Deliverables ##

+Project 3 is worth 36 points.
 There are several key deadlines for this assignment:

+- **Team formation (1 pt): Due 7/21 at 5:00 PM**
- - Phase 0 - Read and understand the [partnership guidelines](../../guides/partnership-guide.md) before starting the assignment.
-Make a plan for routinely swapping navigator and driver!
+  - Read and understand the [partnership guidelines](https://sp24.datastructur.es/resources/guides/partnerships/) before starting the assignment.
+  - When group repos are released, you **must accept your GitHub invitation**, otherwise they will expire after a week.
+- **Project 3 Checkpoint (2 pts): Due 7/28 at 11:59 PM**
- - Phase 1 - World Generation: Due on Gradescope by 07/31 at 11:59pm pacific time.
+  - Phase I: World Generation Autograder, due on Gradescope
+- **Project 3 Autograder (1 pt): Due 8/4 at 11:59 PM**
- - Phase 2 - Interactivity: Due on Gradescope by 08/07 at 11:59pm pacific time.
+  - Phase II: Interactivity Autograder, due on Gradescope

-You cannot submit Phase 2 of the project late, as it will be graded during a lab checkoffs with a TA.
-While in theory you could submit Phase 1 and the supporting lab (Lab 16) late, Phase 2 of the project builds upon these assignments, so it is unlikely that you will be able to submit these assignments late and still complete Phase 2 on time.

-If you find yourself falling behind, please do **not** hesitate to reach out to the instructors for resources and suggestions.
+- **Project 3 Checkoffs (32 pts): 8/5 in Practical Lab Sections**
+  - Ambition & Demos Checkoff (31 pts): Must complete [Ambition Checkoff Form](https://forms.gle/oj8sFgt28aGce41u5) before
+  - Project 3 Partner Reflection (1 pt): Due at [Projct 3 Reflection Form](https://forms.gle/Tdq2V8UP11fCEbpN8)
+  - All group members must arrive on time, otherwise a 20% late penalty will be applied to the group.

+**Beware: you cannot submit any part of Project 3 late without extenuating circumstances**.
+This is because we are at the end of the semester.
+We do not have the same extension policy as previous assignments, so get started early.

+Since you need to be manually checked off for the "Ambition" part, we made a division between "Interactivity" and "Ambition & Demos".
+In your Gradescope submission for 3B, your code should also have "Ambition" features because we will be asking for your Gradescope submission ID from 3B in the 3C Form.

 Now on to the assignment spec!